oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_custom.md

 - No need to consider whether to support nested virtualization and server architecture.
 - Supports sound mapping

-Sound mapping is supported **Host requires at least 1 core, 2G RAM, and 5G hard disk, and the size of the container to be opened will take up a minimum of 1G hard disk**.
+**Host requires at least 1 core, 2G RAM, and 10G hard disk, and the size of the container to be opened will take up a minimum of 1G hard disk**

+**It is better to hang the execution in the screen during the first installation, to avoid long running SSH connection disconnection**

 **Opening**